Have you ever tried bubble tea?

 Unlike other drinks, bubble tea doesn’t have one distinct flavor.
 Milk tea, a favorite throughout Southeast Asia, is a concoction of rich black tea and condensed milk that pleases foodies with its aesthetic contrast of milk and dark tapioca balls.
 Oftentimes, boba marinates in a sweet caramel or honey syrup to heighten its flavor.

 With tea bases like black, jasmine, and oolong plus fruit mix-ins like mango, lychee, and passionfruit, the combinations are seemingly endless.
-Depending upon where you go, add-ins like “popping boba” (with bursting, flavored juice in every bite) and jelly offer more flare.
+Depending upon where you go, add-ins like “popping boba” (with bursting, flavored juice in every bite) and jelly offer more flair.
 The highly customizable nature is arguably the best feature of bubble tea, since it means each visit to a Hudson Valley bubble tea shop is an entirely novel experience.

 Kingston, New Paltz